Dessalles/dessalles.github.io/index.md

 ## Presentation

 <img width="180" align="right" src="./images/P1130941_small.JPG" alt="Renaud Dessalles photo">
-I'm a mathematician specialist, worinking in the field of mathematics applied to agronomy at [Green Shield Technology](https://greenshield.fr), a greentech startup, where I model the diffusion of pests in fields.
+I'm a mathematician specialist, working in the field of mathematics applied to agronomy at [Green Shield Technology](https://greenshield.fr), a greentech startup, where I model the diffusion of pests in fields.

 I've previously worked as a researcher at INRA Jouy-en-Josas (France), INRIA Paris (France), UCLA (USA).
-My main interested consist in mathematical and computational modeling applied to biology and agronomy, using stochastic and deterministic models.
+My main interests consist in mathematical and computational modeling applied to biology and agronomy, using stochastic and deterministic models.
 During my PhD in applied mathematics at INRA and INRIA (France), I worked on the stochastic modeling of protein production inside bacteria.
 At UCLA I've developed models to model the diversity of T-cells in the body.
 My main skills consist of the analysis of stochastic and deterministic models and the use of several computational language (Python, C++, Matlab, Julia) for simulations.

 - My [Resume in English](./CV_Dessalles_Renaud_en.pdf).
 - Mon [Curriculum Vitae en Français](./CV_Dessalles_Renaud_fr.pdf).